Omega0x013/hiit-happens/README.md

 > Could you give me some more cool down exercises?

-The response to this prompt was unhelpful: it elicited more specifics on the cool down exercises it had already told me about, rather than additional exercises.
+The response to this prompt was not what I was looking for: it elicited more specifics on the cool down exercises it had already told me about, rather than additional exercises.